 Methods Presentation

-The teacher should focus exclusively on the political and social aspects of the DES. attention to the fact that many technical aspects can be taken into account from the social sharing local power plants, sharing the revenues from sold surplus energy, bottom-up for technological solutions, etc.
+Keynotes The teacher should focus exclusively on the political and social aspects of the DES.
+It should also draw attention to the fact that many technical aspects can be taken into account from the socio-political side, e.g. sharing local power plants, sharing the revenues from sold surplus energy, bottom-up financing of specific technological solutions, etc.

 Materials TM8-ST2-RM1-DES

 Required accessories Computer+projector

 Time allocation 55 min

 Learning outcomes Students will be acquainted with the most important examples of contemporary solutions for DES and the most important threads in the discussions about them.

 This activity tends to present social, political and cultural aspects related to development of DES, focusing on the climate change debate and the Global South and North divide.
 Students are introduced with concepts, notions, trends and phenomena either influencing or resulting from development of DES.
 In case of global climate change debate following issues play an important role: